-Budgeted cost: £1,318
+Budgeted cost: £3550

 Activity Evidence that supports this approach Challenge number(s) addressed Use of ELSA to support targeted interventions to develop self-esteem, relationships, social skills, resilience and meet emotional needs of the children.
 Provide PP children with either 1:1 or small group work intervention for their social, emotional and mental health.
 Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
 EEF- Evidence suggests SEL (Social and Emotional Learning) can lead to gains of +4 months over a year.
-Social and emotional learning EEF (educationendowmentfoundation.org.uk) 2,4 Provide PP children with mid-morning fruit snack.
+Social and emotional learning EEF (educationendowmentfoundation.org.uk) 2,4 Develop The Zones of Regulation Curriculum as a whole school approach.
+Staff to help children recognise and communicate different zones, developing a toolbox of strategies to regulate feelings, thoughts and emotions.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life, i.e. better health and wellbeing, improved academic performance, a 'can do' attitude and positive relationships with peers.
+Provide PP children with mid-morning fruit snack.
 Children who are hungry are not in a good place to learn.
-4 Exciting visits and wider learning opportunities will be planned to enhance the curriculum.
-These include swimming for Y2-6, residential for Y3-6, blocks of climbing (EYFS-Y2), canoeing (Y3-6), outdoor activity days for all pupils as well as curriculum visits.
+4 Exciting visits and wider learning opportunities planned to enhance the curriculum (swimming residential, climbing, canoeing, outdoor activity days, curriculum trips).
 Children who have these opportunities have enhanced knowledge and understanding of the world.
 PP families will be supported financially, as when finance isn't a factor they almost always want their children to have these opportunities.
+EEF states that 'Overall, the average impact of arts participation on other areas of academic learning appears to be positive but moderate, about an additional three months progress.
+Wider benefits such as more positive attitudes to learning and increased well-being have also consistently been reported.'
 2,4 MAPS (Music and Puppets Sessions) to enable children to express themselves.
 Music promotes positive moods and emotional states.
 It reduces anxiety and stress by helping to regulate emotions and provide a break from overstimulation.
 A proven powerful tool for supporting individuals, developing self-esteem and improving peer-to-peer communication and social skills.
 2,4

-Total budgeted cost: £12,618
+Total budgeted cost: £16,550